varya/steroids/_posts/steroids_npm/2013-10-04-using-cordova-cli.markdown

 $ npm install cordova -g
 {% endhighlight %}

-Then, simply go to your Steroids project folder (make sure it's one you've created with Steroids npm v2.7.26 or newer) add your platform (requires Xcode and Eclipse to be set up properly – see the [Cordova CLI readme](https://github.com/apache/cordova-cli/blob/master/README.md) for troubleshooting):
+Then, simply go to your Steroids project folder (make sure it's one you've created with Steroids CLI v2.7.26 or newer) add your platform (requires Xcode and Eclipse to be set up properly – see the [Cordova CLI readme](https://github.com/apache/cordova-cli/blob/master/README.md) for troubleshooting):

 {% highlight bash %}
 $ cordova platform add ios